-We depend on our advertising and promotional strategies to attract game players and generate revenue as they purchase virtual items offered in our games.
+We depend on effective advertising and promotional strategies to attract game players and generate revenue as they purchase virtual items offered in our games.
 To facilitate this business model, we rely on our payment channel platform partners to provide us with efficient payment channels.
 Significant increases in our advertising and promotional expenses and/or channel cost would affect our financial condition and results of operations.
 Our advertising and promotional expenses were US\$9.7 million, US\$12.1 million, US\$3.2 million and US\$5.6 million, representing 31.2%, 28.0%, 18.8% and 23.0% of our revenue for the years ended 31 December 2011 and 2012 and the five months ended 31 May 2012 and 2013, respectively.
 Our channel cost was US\$2.9 million, US\$5.6 million, US\$2.0 million and US\$3.4 million, representing 37.7%, 53.8%, 51.3% and 60.7% of the total cost of sales for the years ended 31 December 2011 and 2012 and the five months ended 31 May 2012 and 2013, respectively.
 Our advertising and promotional expenses and channel cost vary, depending on the charging policy of our various partners, which will impact our profitability.
 For example, we paid US\$1.3 million, US\$2.7 million, US\$1.0 million and US\$1.5 million in service fees for the use of Facebook Payments, which represented 44.8%, 48.2%, 50.0% and 44.1% of our total channel cost for the years ended 31 December 2011 and 2012 and the five months ended 31 May 2012 and 2013, respectively.
-The increase of the payment channel service fee to Facebook Payments was primarily due to the fact that Facebook designated Facebook Payments as its exclusive payment channel since 1 July 2011, which requires us to pay Facebook 30% of our game proceeds paid by our players using Facebook Payments as service fee.
+The increase of the payment channel service fee to Facebook Payments was primarily due to the fact that Facebook designated Facebook Payments as its exclusive payment channel since 1 July 2011, which requires us to pay Facebook 30% of the proceeds paid by our players using Facebook Payments as service fee.
+As we shifted our focus to developing and operating mobile games, we incurred and expect to incur additional channel cost of our mobile game payment channel providers, such as Apple App Store and Google Play.